 \subsection{Ascending bitrate level strategy}

-In this section we study the proprieties of the bitrate level strategy under a threshold based transmission schedule.
-Precisely, we analyze the impact of video levels' order on the setting of $\alpha$. \begin{definition} We say a bitrate level strategy is {\bf ascending} if the quality level of segments increases during the session, i.e., for all $0\leq t\leq t'\leq T$
+In this section, we study the proprieties of the bitrate level strategy under a threshold based transmission schedule.
+More specifically, we analyze the impact of the video quality levels' order on the setting of $\alpha$. \begin{definition} We say a bitrate level strategy is {\bf ascending} if the quality levels of the video segments increases during the session, i.e., for all $0\leq t\leq t^{\prime}\leq T$

 \end{definition}